robert-mccarthy-ca/modern-druid/docs/farm-layout.md

 # 🌳 Agroforestry Layout – Modern Druid

-Modern Druid farms are designed around syntropic agroforestry and natural farming principles to maximize biomass, biodiversity, food quality and long-term carbon sequestration.
+Modern Druid farms are designed around syntropic agroforestry and natural farming principles with heavy biochar applications to maximize biomass, biodiversity, food quality and long-term carbon sequestration.
+Because biochar heavy food forests have never been a thing that our current seed sources have grown in, we will need to selectively breed our plants for production in high biochar and microbially abundant soil.

 ---